-Director and Faculty, Bard Conservatory of Music; Vice President for Academic Affairs and Professor of Philosophy and Music, Bard College
+Director and Faculty, Bard Conservatory of Music; Vice President for Policy and Planning and Professor of Philosophy and Music, Bard College

 Primary Academic Program: Bard Conservatory of Music